CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

 .. note::

-    If you want to cold-boot VM-0 that was spinned up via "modify-vm0 begin" e.g. after unexpected shutdown or other exceptional situation, you can use ``xl create /var/lib/drakrun/configs/vm-0.cfg`` to boot it up.
+    **Hint:** If you want to cold-boot VM-0 that was spinned up via "modify-vm0 begin" e.g. after unexpected shutdown or other exceptional situation, you can use ``xl create /var/lib/drakrun/configs/vm-0.cfg`` to boot it up.

     These configuration files are generated on VM restore by drakrun.